Section 8: The Good, The Bad, And The Ugly

 As you’ve discerned by now by the date of the hike and looking at the pictures, Autumn had finally come to southern New England.
-Since we’ve been in drought conditions for several months, the foliage this year is the worst it’s been in a long, long time.
+The foliage in 2007 was the worst it’s been in a long, long time.
 The day of this hike was about a week before typical peak foliage time, and as you can see, it’s pretty weak.
 That said, it is still beautiful here in the Fall and one of the reasons I really enjoy New England.

-After a mile and a half of the winding trail over every little nub, rise, ride, and bump, we reached the site of the former Nike missile site.
-These things are all over the East coast and I know of at least 2 others in Connecticut.
-Here, though, there is no longer any structure or building, just a large concrete platform and some fencing.
+After a mile and a half of the winding trail over every little nub, rise, ride, and bump, we reached the site of the former Nike missile launch pad.
+These things are all over the East coast and there are several others in Connecticut.
+Here, though, there are no longer any structures or buildings, just a large concrete platform and some fencing.
 The trail goes right up and over the site.

-Note there faintly in the background are two very large TV antennae.
+Note that in the background are two very large TV antennae.
 One can see these things for miles around central Connecticut and I had known since starting this hike that they were along the trail.
-Seeing them every day, twice a day, on my commute always gave me sort of a goal – especially since they are nearly the halfway point.
+They are incredibly tall to say the least.

 Things started to get a little weird at this point.
 As I was trying to figure out how we’d carry out two cases of beer bottles and cans, we heard an engine revving and girls screaming.
 (It was around 10 AM on a Saturday morning, mind you.)
 A minute later, I saw three teenage kids running full speed through the woods about 50 yards from our position, silently.

-Just a couple minutes north we came to Pinnacle Rock.
+Just a couple minutes north along the trail we came to Pinnacle Rock.
 It seems like every trail in America has a rock named Pinnacle Rock, some better than others.
 Here is the best view from the Metacomet’s:

 Yup, there are those TV towers again!
 They were so close I could taste the electromagneticism.
 The Metacomet followed the ridge for a short while longer, descended gradually and entered the town of Farmington.
 We crossed a (relatively) deep little valley area, walked a bit further and stared up at Rattlesnake Cliffs.
 I’ll admit, they were moderately imposing.

-Hoang and I took a little break and discussed building a zipline from the cliffs we just descended over to the ones we were about to go up and over.
+Hoang and I took a little break and discussed building a zipline from the cliffs we had just descended over to the ones we were about to go up and over.
 You read it here first!
-(It really would work… sort of like you see in every single Belize tourism film you’ve ever seen.
-Trust me.)
+(It really would work… sort of like you see in every single Belize tourism film you’ve ever seen.)
 The Metacomet has a lot of cliffs of basalt along its length and these were among the most impressive.

 The trail sort of skirts them, but not so much that you lose site of the size of the cliffs.
 The guidebooks states, “turn left and pass through tunnel/cave formation.”
 Well, here is what a “tunnel/cave formation” looks like: